Bechdel test: Limitations

 The Bechdel test only indicates whether women are present in a work of fiction to a certain degree.
 A work may pass the test and still contain sexist content, and a work with prominent female characters may fail the test.
-A work may fail the test for reasons unrelated to gender bias, such as because its setting makes the inclusion of women unlikely (e.g., Umberto Eco's The Name of the Rose, set in a medieval monastery) or because it has few characters in general (e.g., Gravity, which has only two named characters).
+A work may fail the test for reasons unrelated to gender bias, such as because its setting makes the inclusion of women unlikely (e.g., Umberto Eco's The Name of the Rose, set in a medieval monastery).
+On the other hand, the majority of Gravity is carried by an actress, but as the only other protagonist is male, the film fails the test.
 What counts as a character or as a conversation is not defined.
 For example, the Sir Mix-a-Lot song "Baby Got Back" has been described as passing the Bechdel test, because it begins with a valley girl saying to another "oh my god, Becky, look at her butt".

 In an attempt at a quantitative analysis of works as to whether they pass the test, at least one researcher, Faith Lawrence, noted that the results depend on how rigorously the test is applied.
 For example, if a man is mentioned at any point in a conversation that also covers other topics, it is not clear whether this means that the conversation meets or fails the test.
 Another question is how one defines the start and end of a conversation.